MrBusiness87/Weather-Forecaster/README.md

   ### Installation:
   The command to install dependencies is: NONE.
-  Go to the git hub page copy link through git bash onto your computer, use command: <b>git clone git@github.com:MrBusiness87/Work-Day-Scheduler.git</b>. this will install it onto your computer so you can run it locally.
+  Go to the git hub page copy link through git bash onto your computer, use command: <b>git clone git@github.com:MrBusiness87/Work-Day-Scheduler.git</b>.
+This will install it onto your computer, so you can run it locally.

   ### Usage:
   Only to have an application which displays weather on its own page.